 The G Suite for Education core services include Gmail, Calendar, Classroom, Contacts, Drive, Docs, Forms, Groups, Sheets, Sites, Slides, Talk/Hangouts, Vault, and Chrome Sync.
 These services are provided to a school under its G Suite for Education agreement.
 Besides the Core Services, G Suite for Education users may have access to other Google services that are generally available for consumers, such as Google Maps, Blogger, and YouTube.
 The terms call these “additional services” since they are outside of the G Suite for Education core services.

 For G Suite for Education users in primary and secondary (K-12) schools, Google does not collect or use any user personal information (or any information associated with a G Suite for Education Account) for advertising purposes or to create advertising profiles, whether in core services or other google services accessed while using a G Suite for Education account.
 However, parents and educators should be aware Google may serve ads to G Suite for Education users in the “additional services,” but administrators have the ability to restrict access to those additional services.
 Lastly, Google’s terms say they do not assume ownership of any user data in the G Suite core services, and do not share or sell users’ G Suite data to third parties.

-Google’s terms state they are fully committed to the security and privacy of users’ data and protecting users and schools from attempts to compromise it.
+Google’s terms say they are fully committed to the security and privacy of users’ data and protecting users and schools from attempts to compromise it.
 Google claims its systems are among the industry’s most secure and they vigorously resist any unlawful attempt to access customers’ data.
-Google’s terms state all facilities used to store and process user data adhere to reasonable security standards no less protective than the security standards at facilities where Google stores and processes its own information of a similar type.
-Google’s terms further describe it has implemented industry standard systems and procedures to ensure the security and confidentiality of user data, protect against anticipated threats or hazards to the security or integrity of user data, and protect against unauthorized access to or use of user data.
+Google’s terms say all facilities used to store and process user data adhere to reasonable security standards no less protective than the security standards at facilities where Google stores and processes its own information of a similar type.
+Google’s terms further describe it has implemented industry standard systems and procedures to ensure the security and confidentiality of user data, protect against anticipated threats or hazards to the security or integrity of user data, and protect against unauthorized access or use of user data.

 In addition, Google’s data centers use custom hardware running a custom hardened operating system and file system.
 Each of these systems has been optimized for security and performance.
-The terms state that because Google controls the entire hardware stack, they are able to quickly respond to any threats or weaknesses that may emerge.
+The terms say that because Google controls the entire hardware stack, they are able to quickly respond to any threats or weaknesses that may emerge.
 Google’s terms specify they will take appropriate steps to ensure compliance with all security measures by its employees, contractors and subprocessors to the extent applicable to their scope of performance, including ensuring that all persons authorized to process personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.

-Google’s terms also state they encrypt Gmail (including attachments) and Google Drive data.
+Google’s terms also say they encrypt Gmail (including attachments) and Google Drive data.
 In addition, user data that is uploaded or created in G Suite services is encrypted at rest.
-The terms state data is encrypted at several levels.
+The terms say data is encrypted at several levels.
 Google forces HTTPS (Hypertext Transfer Protocol Secure) for all transmissions between users and G Suite services and uses Perfect Forward Secrecy (PFS) for all its services.
 Google also encrypts message transmissions with other mail servers using 256-bit Transport Layer Security (TLS) and utilizes 2048 RSA encryption keys for the validation and key exchange phases.
 This protects message communications when users send and receive emails with external parties also using TLS.
 PFS requires that the private keys for a connection are not kept in persistent storage.
 Anyone who breaks a single key can no longer decrypt months’ worth of connections; in fact, not even the server operator is able to retroactively decrypt HTTPS sessions.

 Lastly, if Google becomes aware of a unauthorized data breach, the terms state Google will notify users of the data breach promptly and without undue delay, and promptly take reasonable steps to minimize harm and secure user’s data.